basilwong/simple-sundials/README.md

  - https://computation.llnl.gov/projects/sundials/sundials-software

 Libraries such as CVODE can be downloaded individually on the above page.
-There is also a link on that page to download the (entire SUNDIALS library)[https://computation.llnl.gov/projects/sundials/download/sundials-3.1.2.tar.gz].
+There is also a link on that page to download the [entire SUNDIALS library](https://computation.llnl.gov/projects/sundials/download/sundials-3.1.2.tar.gz).

 Appendix A of the CVODE guide gives a pretty good tutorial of how to download, install, and configure the libraries for use depending on the OS you're currently using.